TRURO Cornwall TR3 6LQ

 Winter in Cornwall offers you the chance to explore the natural wonders of this beautiful area of the country at a quieter time of the year.
 As well as the gorgeous beaches and countryside surrounding each of the towns in the county, there are still a number of exciting activities and events taking place over the winter months!
 We’ve put together a guide to some of the highlights!

 Experience the magic of the Lost Gardens of Heligan in a new light with the incredible illuminations from light artist Ulf Pedersen.
 Stroll through the gardens after dark to witness a unique display of sound and light in this stunning immersive experience.
 See the grounds in a unique way, as you traverse through the landscape of vibrant colours, as the natural world is somehow transformed into something entirely more sensational!
-Heligan will be illuminated on a number of dates in December and January: 12th-15th, 19th-22nd and 27th-29th December, as well as from the 2nd to 5th of January.
+Heligan will be illuminated on a number of dates in December and January: 19th-23rd December, 27th-30th December and 2nd-4th January.

 Event tickets must be booked in advance with an allocated time slot.
-First entry starts at 5.30pm, with sessions starting every ten minutes, with the last slot being at 7.30pm.
+First entry starts at 5.30pm, with sessions starting every 15 minutes, with the last slot beginning at 7.30pm.
 The incredible journey through the grounds should take around an hour, so be sure to wrap up warm!

-If you’re looking for a quieter getaway over the winter months, or even to celebrate the New Year in one of our luxury Cornish cottages, we are currently offering some great discounts for 2019, including 20 percent off at February half term and 10 percent off holidays over the next year!
+If you’re looking for a quieter getaway over the winter months, or even to celebrate the New Year somewhere new, our luxury Cornish cottages provide the perfect haven for you and your family.
 For more information on booking your dream Cornish family holiday, please get in touch with our team; our contact details can be found at the bottom of the page!